mikechau/react-primer-draft/README.md

 ### React Community

-The `React` community, is super friendly!
+The `React` community is super friendly!

 Connect with other `React` developers at: